Six Frameworks, One Diagnosis: Why DHCW Cannot Self-Correct

 DHCW's leadership represents the precise inversion of this model.

-Rather than channelling ambition into patient outcomes, the CEO accumulated a series of credentials and honours during the 18-month period surrounding her appointment: a BCS fellowship, FedIP registration, an honorary "Professor of Practice" title from the University of Wales Trinity Saint David, and a "Digital CEO of the Year" award.
+Rather than channelling ambition into patient outcomes, the CEO accumulated a series of credentials and honours during the 18-month period surrounding her appointment: a BCS fellowship, FedIP registration, an honorary "Professor of Practice" title, and a "Digital CEO of the Year" award.
 These are markers of personal brand-building, not institutional delivery.

 Rather than measuring success by patient outcomes, the organisation publishes no return-on-investment data for any programme.
 Success is measured, if it is measured at all, by activity — meetings held, strategies published, conferences attended — rather than by results delivered.